synergycodes/ng-diagram-orgchart/README.md

 | `npm run build` | Production build to `dist/` |
 | `npm run format` | Format code with Prettier |

-## ng-diagram APIs Demonstrated
+## ngDiagram APIs Demonstrated

-This template wires up most of the ng-diagram public surface, useful as a reference for which APIs to reach for in your own integration.
+This template wires up most of the ngDiagram public surface, useful as a reference for which APIs to reach for in your own integration.

 | Concern | API | Where in this repo |
 |---|---|---|